No Escape (1994 film): Plot

 The Insiders have secretly built a scan-proof boat and launch it to tell the outside world about Absolom.
 However, the boat is destroyed by attack helicopters, causing Father to believe there is an informer among them.

-Robbins learns about a new boat and demands a seat, still determined to escape.
-After learning that the engine needs a distributor, a part Robbins saw while in Marek's camp, he offers to retrieve it in exchange for passage; the Insiders agree.
+Robbins discovers a new boat is being built and demands a seat, still determined to escape.
+After learning that the engine needs a distributor, a part Robbins saw while in Marek's camp, he offers to retrieve it in exchange for passage and the Insiders agree.
 Casey follows Robbins, who infiltrates the Outsiders' camp and gets the engine part, but they are captured by the Outsiders.
 Robbins is forced to fight Casey to the death.
-Knowing they won't both escape, Casey impales himself on Robbins' weapon.
+Realizing they won't both escape, Casey impales himself on Robbins' weapon.
 Robbins escapes a planned execution with the help of an Insider spy, infuriating Marek.

 Knowing Marek will attack, and over stern objections, Robbins convinces the Insiders to abandon their camp, but not before lacing it with booby traps.
-He stays behind to fire the stolen rocket launcher, igniting an incendiary bomb.
+The Father attempts to convince Robbins to be the leader of the group when he dies, as he secretly has been suffering from progressive Hodgkin lymphoma that he estimates could kill him in a month without any sort of proper treatment.
+He tries to recruit Robbins to take his place as leader, but Robbins asserts his need to escape the island before coming to accept that the need to assert the truth of what really happened that led to his imprisonment and the truth about the island are equally important.
+When the Outsiders attack the abandoned camp, Robbins stays behind to fire the stolen rocket launcher, igniting an incendiary bomb.
 Most of the Outsiders die, and the Warden intervenes when the satellites are triggered.

-Father dies while defending Robbins from Marek.
-After Robbins kills Marek, he finds the new boat incinerated and evidence that King has killed the engineer.
+The Father dies while defending Robbins from Marek.
+After Robbins kills Marek, he finds the new boat incinerated and evidence that King killed the engineer.
+Robbins attacks King, who confesses to acting as a spy for the Warden in return for his freedom.
 Robbins forces King to give new coordinates to the Warden for where to land his helicopter on the island.
-Robbins hijacks the helicopter, throws the Warden out, and vows to spread the truth.
+Robbins tells Hawkins that The Father told him that Hawkins should be the new leader before enacting a plan with the helicopter.
+With a group of fellow Insiders, Robbins hijacks the helicopter, throws the Warden out, and vows to spread the truth.
 King and the Warden are left behind as unseen Outsiders close in on them.